Yrahcaz7/The-Septenary-Forest/documentation/custom-tab-layouts.md

 These are the existing components, but you can create more in [components.js](/js/technical/components.js):

-- `display-text`: Displays some text (can use basic HTML).
+- `display-text`, `raw-html`: Displays some text (can use basic HTML).
 The argument is the text to display.
 It can also be a function that returns updating text.

 - `display-image`: Displays an image.
 The argument is the url of the image.

 - `h-line`, `v-line`: Display a horizontal or vertical divider line, respectively.

-- `raw-html`: Displays some basic HTML, can also be a function.
-Functionally the same as `display-text`.

 - `blank`: Adds empty space.
 The default dimensions are 8px by 17px.
 The argument changes the dimensions.
 If it's a single value (e.g. `"20px"`), that determines the height.
 If you have a pair of arguments, the first is width and the second is height.